PebblePost/aws-logs-parquet-converter/README.md

 For any questions or support, please open an issue or create a PR!

 ## Final Note
 There are many different ways to tackle these problems.
 At PebblePost we decided to turn to PySpark and Parquet as they are common place in our environment.
-We hope that by sharing these scripts we can save other DevOps team time and money.
+We hope that by sharing these scripts we can save other DevOps teams time and money.